Biology

 Year 13

 The Practical Endorsement in Biology will be graded Pass or Fail.
-The students complete and keep record of assessed practical tasks they do in lessons throughout the two years.
+This will be reported separately.
+The Students will complete and keep record of assessed practical tasks throughout the two years.

 KEY INFORMATION